 Travelling to a new destination is always an exciting affair.
 Make sure you don’t miss out on the best parts of the city, the best eating joints, the special sightseeing spots, and the best markets for the shopaholic in you.
-Going on a hill holiday, don’t miss on the below tips to keep in mind while travelling to a hill station.
+Going on a hill holiday, don’t miss the below tips to keep in mind while travelling to a hill station.

 - Visiting hill stations, even during summer, implies a possible drop in temperature.
 Be sure to carry some warm clothes to avoid the chill.
 If travelling with children, it is best to carry extra woollens and blankets.
 To use space efficiently learn how to pack like a pro.

-- A trip to hill station calls for adventurous activities like trekking, mountain climbing, etc. Make sure you carry a good comfortable pair of shoes that prevent sore feet and blisters.
+- A trip to a hill station calls for adventurous activities like trekking, mountain climbing, etc. Make sure you carry a good comfortable pair of shoes that prevent sore feet and blisters.
 In case you are going to a destination with snow, it is advisable to carry snow boots that can prevent slipping.

 - While travelling during the monsoon, it is advisable to carry extra plastic bags to cover your bags, electronic items, cash and important documents.

-- Carry adequate cash, as you won’t know if there is an ATM at the place where you are going and whether it’s in a working condition or not.
-Also, check beforehand with your bank if they have an ATM in the city you are going to, in order to avoid being stuck later.
+- Carry adequate cash, as you won’t know if there is an ATM at the place where you are going and whether it’s in working condition or not.
+Also, check beforehand with your bank if they have an ATM in the city you are going to, to avoid being stuck later.

-- Driving on the hilly terrains requires some expertise.
-With sharp turns and rocky edges, be sure to brush up your driving skills.
+- Driving on hilly terrains requires some expertise.
+With sharp turns and rocky edges, be sure to brush up on your driving skills.
 However, it would be more advisable to hire an experienced driver.